EXPOSED: The Ghost Train Fire on Australian TV: The Case of the Luna Park Fire

 The real case

 The real case of the Luna Park Ghost Train Fire shook all of Australia in the late 1970s.
-On a cool winter night, the popular attraction turned into a death trap as flames engulfed the building in just minutes.
+On a cool winter night, the popular attraction turned into a death trap as flames engulfed the building in minutes.
 The victims were six children and a father, all trapped in the darkness.
-For decades, the official explanation was that an electrical short circuit was to blame for the disaster, but rumors of organized crime and corruption have always swirled around the case.
-The journalist behind the series has uncovered witnesses who were never properly interviewed and documents suggesting that the fire was deliberately set to clear the way for property development or as part of an internal power struggle in Sydney's criminal underworld.
+For decades, the official explanation was that an electrical short circuit caused the disaster, but rumors of organized crime and corruption have always swirled around the case.
+The journalist behind the series has uncovered witnesses who were never properly interviewed and documents suggesting that the fire was deliberately set to clear the way for property development or as part of an internal feud in Sydney's criminal underworld.

 Timeline of the case